FICTURE7/pseu/README.md

 as much of it as possible.

 And also to give decent errors and warnings.
-High performance is not a goal of this project because who would do anything computate-intensive with this.
+High performance is not a goal of this project because who would do anything compute-intensive with this.
 So compromising performance for slightly fancier code should be OK, I think.

 #### ETA